-- CAUTION: ALL THE SAMPLES TO BE TESTED SHOULD BE HANDLED AS THOUGH CAPABLE OF TRANSMITTING INFECTION.
-NO TEST METHOD CAN OFFER COMPLETE ASSURANCE THAT HUMAN BLOOD PRODUCTS WILL NOT TRANSMIT INFECTION. - The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - 2.
-In case there is a cut or wound in hand, DO NOT PERFORM THE TEST. - Do not smoke, drink or eat in areas where specimens or kit reagents are being handled. - Tests are for in vitro diagnostic use only and should be run by competent person only. - 5.
-Do not pipette by mouth. - All materials used in the testing and samples should be disposed off in accordance with established safety procedures. - Wash hands thoroughly with soap or any suitable detergent, after the use of the kit.
-Consult a physician immediately in case of accident or contact with eyes, in the event that contaminated material are ingested or come in contact with skin puncture or wounds. - Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable disinfectant.
+- The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - In case there is a cut or wound in hand, DO NOT PERFORM THE TEST. - Do not smoke, drink or eat in areas where specimens or kit reagents are - Tests are for professional use only and should be run by competent person only. - Do not pipette by mouth. - Mark the test specimen with patient's name or identification number.
+Improper identification may lead to wrong result reporting. - Bring the antisera and specimen at room temperature (20°C to 30°C) before use - All materials used in the testing and samples should be disposed off in accordance with established safety procedures.

-9. The monoclonal antibodies contain Sodium Azide as a preservative.
+- Wash hands thoroughly with soap or any suitable detergent, after the use of the kit.
+Consult a physician immediately in case of accident or contact with eyes, in the eyent that contaminated material are indested or come in contact with skin puncture or wounds. - Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable disinfectant. - The monoclonal antibodies contain Sodium Azide as a preservative.
 If these material are to be disposed off through a sink or other common plumbing systems, flush with generous amounts of water to prevent accumulation of potentially explosive compounds.
-In addition, consult the manual guideline "Safety Management No. CDC-22", Decontamination of Laboratory Sink Drains to remove Azide salts" (Centre for Disease Control, Atlanta, Georgia, April 30, 1976.)
+In addition, consult the manual guideline "Safety Management No. CDC-22".
+Decontamination of Laboratory Sink Drains to remove Azide salts" (Centre for Disease Control.
+Atlanta, Georgia, April 30, 1976.)